 Black hair merged with auburn.
 Hazel eyes with green.
 Lover with lover.

 Remus can’t remove his eyes from the pair.
 He’s frozen like a statue.
 He’s not alone though.
-The rest of Gryffindor house is solely fixed on them on too.
+The rest of the Gryffindor house is solely fixed on them too.

 ‘Apparently they’ve been having secret rendezvous’ for the past few months.
-Who would have thought Evans would have been up for that sort of thing?’
+Who would have thought Evans would be up for that sort of thing?’